What is JPEG Format

 • It does not support transparency.

 • It allows you to manipulate the image quality.
 When you perform a JPEG compression, you essentially merge some pixels together and remove some fine details.
-Therefore, the size of the file decreases, but the noise is also added.
+Therefore, when you reduce JPEG file size, the noise is also added.

 • It supports CMYK, 24-bit RGB, and 8-bit Grayscale color spaces.